Please ensure Javascript is enabled for purposes of website accessibility

 Even if you're not sending your child into isolation, here are 3 other types of time out that you may be using:

-Exploring three forms of time outs
+Exploring three types of time outs

-Physical timeout: Taking something away
+Physical time out: Taking somethinging away

-Physical punishment can look like a lot of things.
+Physical time outs can look like a lot of things.
 On top of putting your child in their room for 5 minutes, it can also look like taking something they cherish away.
 If your child is playing on their iPad and not giving it up without a fight- it’s easy to say, “No iPad tomorrow!”
 Which would trigger a lower brain emotional response.

 Even though we’re not putting the child in timeout- we are putting something they enjoy in timeout and triggering a similar response.